 Compensatory Mitigation Plan: Provide a compensatory mitigation plan for any project that proposed permanent impacts to waters of the state.
 Additional mitigation may be required by Water Board staff on a case-by-case basis to offset temporal loss of aquatic resource function or permanent loss of ecological function from riparian vegetation management activities (General Order section IV.O).

-Horizontal Directional Drilling Plan: Required 30 days before drilling but can be provided with NOI (General Order section IV.F.20.f).
+Horizontal Directional Drilling Plan: Required 30 days before drilling but can be provided with NOI (General Order section IV.F.26.h).

 Pre-Project Photographs: Include a unique identifier, date stamp, written description of photo details, and latitude/longitude (in decimal degrees) or map indicating location of photo.
 Successive photos should be taken from the same vantage point to compare pre/post construction conditions.